 Context of St. Augustine’s School

-- Nursery comprises one group of 30 full-time children, and two groups of 15 part-time children
+- Nursery comprises of one group of full time pupils and two groups of 15 hour pupils

 - Each other Year group, from Reception to Year 6 comprises two full time classes.

 - The proportion of pupils from minority ethnic backgrounds is well above average.

 - The proportion of pupils who speak English as an additional language is well above average.